MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ### Clean up unused resources in the secondary region

 Clean up resources in the resource group named `jboss-eap-cluster-westus-gzh032124` that are not used and are going to be replicated by Azure Site Recovery service in the primary region later.
+This may seem wasteful, but this approach ensures the secondary resource group has the identical configuration to the primary.
+A production grade solution would use additional infrastructure-as-code technologies to ensure identical configuration, but that is beyond the scope of this article.

 [!INCLUDE [ha-dr-for-jboss-cleanup-unused-resource.md](includes/ha-dr-for-jboss-steps-cleanup-unused-resource.md)]